Rome Italy Temple: Site

-The site includes the temple, a church meetinghouse, a visitor center, a Family History Center (FHC), a piazza, guest housing, and landscaped gardens and fountains.
+The site includes the temple, a church meetinghouse, visitors' center, Family History Center (FHC), piazza, guest housing, and landscaped gardens and fountains.

 The Rome Italy Temple is a three-story building where LDS Church members perform religious ordinances.
-It is on the site's east, atop the piazza with stone steps and fountains that lead down to the visitor center on the opposite end.
-The meetinghouse where members and visitors gather together for Sunday church services and social activities during the week is on the west.
-Another building on the north accommodates patrons who traveled long distances and the FHC which offers resources, facilities, equipment and services for doing genealogy work.
+It is on the site's east, on top of the piazza, with stone steps and fountains that lead down to the visitors' center on the opposite end.
+The meetinghouse, where members and visitors gather together for Sunday church services and social activities during the week, is on the west.
+Another building on the north accommodates patrons who have traveled long distances and the FHC which offers resources, facilities, equipment and services for doing genealogy work.

+Exterior

+The temple is three stories tall, constructed with Bianco Sardo granite.
+The exterior has an angel Moroni statue and two attached end spires.
+The design uses elements that reflect both local culture and broader church symbolism.